diegossilveira/wait-for-cb/README.md

-`wait-for-cb.sh` is a bash script that will wait on the availability of a given couchbase bucket.
+`wait-for-cb.sh` is a bash script that will wait on the availability of a given couchbase bucket or design document.
 It is useful for synchronizing the spin-up of interdependent services, such as linked docker containers.

 ## Dependencies